Biktarvy® (BIC/FTC/TAF)

 Study design and demographics1

-A multicenter, randomized study in China compared the efficacy and safety of BIC/FTC/TAF vs TDF + 3TC + EFV in rapid ART initiation in MSM newly diagnosed with HIV.
-Participants who were enrolled to start ART within 14 days of their diagnosis were randomly assigned to BIC/FTC/TAF (n=146) or TDF + 3TC + EFV (n=149).
-The primary endpoint was the viral suppression rate (VL <50 c/mL) at Week 48 by FDA Snapshot analysis (superiority threshold: lower end of one-sided 95% CI >7%).
+A multicenter, randomized study in China compared the efficacy and safety of BIC/FTC/TAF vs TDF + 3TC + EFV in rapid ART initiation in MSM newly diagnosed with HIV-1.
+Participants were randomly assigned to BIC/FTC/TAF (n=146) or TDF + 3TC + EFV (n=149) and initiated ART within 14 days of diagnosis.
+The primary endpoint was the rate of virologic suppression (VL <50 c/mL) at Week 48 by FDA Snapshot analysis (superiority threshold: lower end of one-sided 95% CI >7%).
 Secondary endpoints included change from baseline in CD4 cell count, treatment retention, safety, and PROs through Week 48.
 Most participants in each treatment group were <35 years of age and of Han ethnicity, with no significant difference between the BIC/FTC/TAF and TDF + 3TC + EFV groups in median age (31 and 32 years, respectively), median baseline VL (4.4 and 4.5 log10 c/mL), median baseline CD4 cell count (340 and 334 cells/mcL), and median time from diagnosis to treatment (5 days for both groups).

 Results